 By the year 2030, the Billie Holiday Project for Liberation Arts and The Sheridan Libraries hope to grow a collection of African American primary sources with a special emphasis on local history and culture that stands unprecedented in Maryland.
 In collaboration with donors, we will build collections that illuminate the region’s arts, politics, and history—helping to reestablish Baltimore’s central place in the growth and development of the United States in the 19th and 20th centuries.
 The Baltimore Africana Archives Initiative is the first phase of this ambitious historic preservation plan.
 Recent acquisitions include the John Clark Mayden Collection—100 of his important urban Baltimore photographs shot between 1974 and 2012—the Ethel Ennis and Earl Arnett Collection, and the William Worthy Papers.
-Other acquisitions in progress include the Helena Hicks Papers and Hoen Printing Company Collection.
+Other acquisitions in progress include the Melvin Brown Papers and Hoen Printing Company Collection.

 A Sampling of Africana Archives at Johns Hopkins

 - John Clark Mayden photograph collection